Efesencan/BU-Cloud-Computing/README.md

  * Integrate the functionality of the command-line application into the ChRIS backend so that it is also available to the public (non-technical users, medical researchers, etc.)
    * Add a UI element to the web UI frontend (adding a compute resource called auto_free, auto_best, etc.) to automatically choose a compute resource for a single plug-in
    * Display error message in the ChRIS UI when there is no compute environment that satisfies the plug-in requirements and return an error message explaining why that is the case.
-      * Ex message: The plug-in required at least 200 MB of memory; however, the compute environment (ex. host) has only 100 MB available.
+      * Example error message: The plug-in required at least 200 MB of memory; however, the compute environment (ex. host) has only 100 MB available.

 **Additional goals:**
 * Create a plug-in for Banu Ahtam of the FNNDSC to calculate "subject age at time of scan" in a spreadsheet.